Create change with and for persons with developmental disabilities so they can live, work, learn, and play in the community of their choosing.

 These dedicated individuals are leading our organization and making strides for change in Iowa.

-Iowa's DD Council was made by a national law called the Developmental Disabilities Assistance and Bill of Rights Act.
-This law makes sure that people with developmental disabilities get the help they need.
+Iowa’s DD Council was made by a federal law called the Developmental Disabilities Assistance and Bill of Rights Act.
+This law ensures that people with developmental disabilities get the help they need.
 It says they should choose their services and be in control.

-The DD Council is a group in Iowa that gets money from the national government.
-It advocates for Iowans with disabilities so they can live and be part of their community.
+These advocates lead the Council and make good changes in Iowa.
 To do their job, the DD Council makes a plan every five years for the state.
 This plan looks at how to make the lives of Iowans with developmental disabilities better.
 Many people who care about disabilities help make this plan.

 A developmental disability is a disability that manifests during the developmental years (before age 22) and has a significant ongoing impact on an individual’s life.
 Examples of a developmental disability include but are not limited to autism, intellectual disability, and cerebral palsy.
-For the federal definition of developmental disability, please refer to the Developmental Disabilities Assistance and Bill of Rights Act.
+For the federal definition of developmental disability, please refer to the

 Read the goals and objectives we’ve set to improve the lives of Iowans with developmental disabilities within the next five years.